gorryfair/ops-drafts/draft-ietf-quic-manageability.md

 network management practices will be impacted by QUIC.

-Since QUIC's wire image {{?WIRE-IMAGE=RFC8546}} is integrity protected and not modifiable on path, in-network operations are not possible without terminating the QUIC connection, for instance using a back-to-back proxy.
-Proxy operations are not in scope for this document.
+Since QUIC's wire image {{?WIRE-IMAGE=RFC8546}} is integrity protected and not modifiable on path, in-network operations on the transport header are not possible without terminating the QUIC connection
+{{?I-D.ietf-tsvwg-transport-encrypt}}, for instance using a back-to-back proxy.
+Proxy operations
+are not in scope for this document.
 A proxy can either explicit identify itself as providing a proxy service, or may share the TLS credentials to authenticate as the server and (in some cases) client acting as a front-facing instance for